 Overnight oats are perhaps the most convenient breakfast recipes for meal prep.
-They are very easy to make, highly nutritious and incredibly tasty as you can load them with fruits, nut butters, yogurts, plant milks, chocolate, seeds and so on.
+They are very easy to make, highly nutritious, and incredibly tasty as you can load them with fruits, nut butter, yogurts, plant milk, chocolate, seeds, and so on.

 It does not require any cooking or reheating methods which means you save plenty of prep time and your breakfast is instantly ready for those busy mornings.

 As a result, you can make a large batch on Sunday which can last for the week ahead or even months-ahead if you plan it correctly.

 There are plenty of variations to satisfy your taste buds which means you do not need to eat the same old breakfast each morning.

 You might be wondering, can you freeze overnight oats?
 What if you wanted to make a large batch for the month ahead and freeze them?
 The good news is that you can freeze overnight oats for up to 3 months but it is important to understand what works and what can go wrong.

 If you are planning to freeze overnight oats, it is best advised to do so straightaway in order to keep it fresh as possible.

 In other words, not do keep them refrigerated for a few days and decide to freeze them later because you might end up with some undesired results.